 Note. * p < .05, ** p < .01, *** p < .001.
+Replication success evaluation criteria focused on the Mann-Whitney U tests.

 Replication

 Study 1a examined partition dependence under near ignorance when participants had limited information.
 For Item 1 (weather), participants exhibited a reliance on partition-dependent ignorance priors.
 Mann-Whitney U tests and Welch’s t-tests showed that probability assessments were higher in the case-prime condition with an ignorance prior of 1/2 than in the class-prime condition with an ignorance prior of 1/n (1/n < 1/2).
 Chi-squared tests revealed that there were more responses aligned with ignorance priors under the case formulation (1/2 ± 5%) in the case condition than in the class condition.
 Similarly, there were more responses aligned with ignorance priors under the class formulation (1/n ± 5%) in the class condition than in the case condition.